solokeys/solo2-cli/README.md

 # 🐝 solo2 library and CLI

-The device can in one of two modes (USB VID:PID in brackets):
+The device can operate in one of two modes (USB VID:PID in brackets):
 - regular mode ([1209:BEEE][beee-pid])
 - bootloader mode ([1209:B000][b000-pid])